Course - Specialisation in Video Processing - IMT4890

 Learning outcome

--Be able to use relevant and suitable methods when carrying out further research and development activities in the area of video analysis
+Skills and general competence: - Be able to use relevant and suitable methods when carrying out further research and development activities in the area of video analysis and processing - Be able to critically review relevant literature when solving the assigned problem or topic. - Be able to give a presentation and demonstrate their findings.

 Learning methods and activities

--E-learning
+-E-learning and Seminars:

--Lectures by the course instructor and guest lectures by invited experts.
-Student presentations on selected topics.
-E-learning material will be available for this course: PDF of the lectures and student presentations, and possibly audio of the lectures.
+E-learning material will be available for this course: PDF of the lectures and student presentations, and possibly audio/video recordings of the lectures will be provided.
 These E-lectures material will be available on an e-Learning platform (Blackboard).
-Which will also be used for discussions with the teacher and between the students.
+Which will also be used for discussions with the teachers and between the students.

 Further on evaluation

-Re-sit: One re-sit for the Oral re-examination may be offered for valid reasons only, needs to have the presentation/implementation and report accepted to be allowed for the re-sit.
+Re-sit: One re-sit for the Oral re-examination may be offered for valid reasons only, needs to have given the presentation/implementation and report accepted to be allowed for the re-sit.

 Specific conditions